Trace methods for stable categories I: The linear approximation of algebraic K-theory: Trace-like functors and topological Hochschild homology

 where $\Un^{\cart}(F)$ denotes the cartesian fibration classifying a functor $F$, and $\Gamma$ denotes the categories of sections of a given fibration.
 Applying the dual version of \cite[Proposition 5.1]{HorevYanovski} for cartesian fibrations, we get that the existence of a left adjoint follows from the existence of a left adjoint for each fibre and that the restriction of the global left adjoint recovers the fiberwise adjoint.
 The claim now follows from the usual formula for the reduced approximation of a functor $F$ among stable categories, given by taking the cofibre of the split inclusion $F(0) \to F(-)$.

-The proof of Lemma~\ref{FiberwiseDerivative} follow the exact same logic as the argument above, considering instead fibrewise exact functors instead of fibrewise reduced.
+The proof of Lemma~\ref{FiberwiseDerivative} follow the exact same logic as the argument above, considering instead tangentially exact functors instead of tangentially reduced.
 Again, the pointwise claim and the formula are classical and can be found as the case $n=1$ of \cite[Lemma 6.1.1.33]{HA}. \end{proof}

 \begin{cor} Let $\Fcal \colon \CatL \to \Ecal$ be a functor to a stable category (and for the statements involving $\fbwnexcPart{1}\Fcal$, assume in addition that $\Ecal$ has sequential colimits).
-Then \begin{itemize} \item If $\Fcal$ is additive then its fibrewise reduced approximation $\overline{\Fcal}$ and its fibrewise exact approximation $\fbwnexcPart{1}\Fcal$ are again additive. \item If $\Fcal$ is trace-like then its fibrewise reduced approximation $\overline{\Fcal}$ and its fibrewise exact approximation $\fbwnexcPart{1}\Fcal$ are again trace-like. \end{itemize} \end{cor} \begin{proof} In both cases this follows from the formulas in Remark~\ref{rmq:summary-lemmas}.
+Then \begin{itemize} \item If $\Fcal$ is additive then its tangentially reduced approximation $\overline{\Fcal}$ and its tangentially exact approximation $\fbwnexcPart{1}\Fcal$ are again additive. \item If $\Fcal$ is trace-like then its tangentially reduced approximation $\overline{\Fcal}$ and its tangentially exact approximation $\fbwnexcPart{1}\Fcal$ are again trace-like. \end{itemize} \end{cor} \begin{proof} In both cases this follows from the formulas in Remark~\ref{rmq:summary-lemmas}.

 For (1), observe that if $(\Acal, N) \subseteq (\Ccal,M) \supseteq (\Bcal, P)$ is a laced semi-orthogonal decomposition then $(\Acal,0) \subseteq (\Ccal,0) \supseteq (\Bcal,0)$ is a laced semi-orthogonal decomposition and $(\Acal, \Sigma^n N) \subseteq (\Ccal,\Sigma^n M) \supseteq (\Bcal,\Sigma^n P)$ is a laced semi-orthogonal decomposition for every $n \in \mathbb{Z}$.